-Studies have shown that those who suffer from diabetes produce less saliva.
-This ultimately leads to dry mouth, which not only makes you feel thirsty more frequently, but it can also make simple functions like swallowing or even speaking more difficult.
+Studies have shown that those who have diabetes produce less saliva.
+This ultimately leads to dry mouth, which not only makes you feel thirsty more frequently but can also make simple functions like swallowing or even speaking more difficult.
 However, you can combat the effects of dry mouth, or xerostomia, by drinking water and chewing sugar-free gum.

 2. Diabetes makes you more susceptible to cavities.

 Saliva is also important for protecting your teeth.
 Therefore, when your body creates less of it, your teeth become more susceptible to tooth decay.
 If you have diabetes, it is more important than ever to maintain a solid dental hygiene routine.
 You should also make sure to visit your dentist at least every six months to protect your teeth from decay and repair any cavities that may have occurred.